fiskaltrust/rollout-doc/buy-resell/rollout-plans.md

 ### Business Rollout

 The business rollout simplifies acquiring entitlements, transferring them to the PosOperators outlets and activating (generating) them for the PosOperator.
 You do not have to switch to the PosOperator's account to move and activate the products.
 The system will automatically select the required products for the chosen Business Rollout plan.
 This plan reduces the risk of an incorrect composition of the shopping basket.
+This can be done for multiple PosOperators and outlets at the same time.

 This sketch shows the process :

 ![Rollout-management](./images/rollout-management.png)

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 import BusinessRolloutFR from '../_markets/fr/getting-started/my-first-cashbox/_business.mdx';
 import BusinessRolloutDE from '../_markets/de/getting-started/my-first-cashbox/_business.mdx';